Druwerd/mail_service/README.md

 1. HTTP service with data storage to process incoming web requests.
 2. Background workers to process outgoing HTTP connections to email services.

-This design keeps functionally in modular components with allows for isolated testing of different functionality.
-The http_mailer gem created specifically for this application is a self contained unit with can be tested, rewritten and replaced should the requirements of this application change.
+This design keeps functionally in modular components which allows for isolated testing of different functionality.
+The http_mailer gem created specifically for this application is a self contained unit which can be tested, rewritten and replaced should the requirements of this application change.

 This design takes performance into consideration.
 The high latency tasks of connecting to